ucb-152/lab6/README.md

 ## Conclusion
+TODO:
+- Overview of concepts learned
+- Next steps, what to do next if interested

 ## Acknowledgements
 The original material for this lab was designed by Ronit Nagarapu in Spring 2025.
 The Tranium portion of the lab was developed with the assistance of AWS & Annapurna Labs and inspired by Stanford's CS149 Tranium assignments.